 Home Depot is the world's biggest home improvement retailer by a considerable margin.
-Each of its massive stores in North America stocks up to 40,000 different kinds of building materials, home improvement supplies and lawn and garden products, catering to professionals as well as amateur DIY-ers.
-However the slowing US housing market has prompted disappointing financial performance since 2007 including, that year, the first fall in comparable annual sales in the company's history.
+Each of its massive stores in North America stocks up to 40,000 different kinds of building materials, home improvement supplies, appliances and lawn and garden products, catering to professionals as well as amateur DIY-ers.
+The slowing US housing market prompted disappointing financial performance after 2007 including, that year, the first fall in comparable annual sales in the company's history.
+Yet gradually, growth has returned since 2010.
 Despite its size, Home Depot has been cautious about moving beyond its home country, although it has operations in Canada and Mexico.
 An attempt to establish a presence in China failed to take off and was abandoned at the beginning of 2011.
-Nevertheless, Home Depot has often been highlighted as a potential bidder for Europe's DIY giant Kingfisher.
+Nevertheless, Home Depot has often been highlighted as a potential bidder for Europe's DIY giant Kingfisher, whose B&Q chain in the UK has borrowed many of its ideas, including the orange box logo, instore experts and staff aprons.
+So far no deal has materialised.
+As of mid 2018, Home Depot had 2,285 stores, mainly in the US, where more than 90% of sales are generated, but also in Canada and Mexico.
+Expansion into South America in the 1990s proved unsuccessful, as was a move into China from 2006 onwards.
+That venture was terminated after only six years.
+Wholesale division HD Suply was also divested as a result of poor performance.
+Group revenues topped $100bn for the first time in year ending March 2018, while profits hit a record $8.6bn.
+Craig Menear is chairman & CEO.
+Bernie Marcus and Arthur Blank founded the business in 1978, and led the company for its first 24 years before retiring in 2002.

 Which agencies handle advertising for Home Depot?
 Find out more from Adbrands Account Assignments